 Foreign currency bonds.
 This category refers to foreign currency-denominated bonds and other marketable securities issued by governments.
 Where bond interest is due but unpaid, we estimate cumulative interest arrears for the years from the start to the end of the bond default based on reported bond coupons.
 We add these amounts to the outstanding face value of the bond for each year of default.
 In cases where no payment default has occurred but old bonds are subject to an exchange proposed by the government for new bonds, which results in creditor losses, we view the face value of eligible bonds to be in default from the point when a government announces an exchange to when it is completed.
-We view a resumption of normal debt service on existing bonds or, more typically, the completion of a bond exchange even when some bondholders-known as holdout creditors-do not tender their bonds.
+We view a resumption of normal debt service on existing bonds or, more typically, the completion of a bond exchange as the point at which a bond default has been resolved.
+This is the case in a bond exchange even when some bondholders-known as holdout creditors-do not tender their bonds.
 Where defaulted bonds are denominated in another currency, we use applicable end-of-period exchange rates to convert amounts into US dollars.